freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-design-patterns/index.md

 Design patterns can speed up the development process by providing tested, proven development paradigms.

-This patterns are divided in three major categories:
+Three major categories divide these patterns:

 ### Creational patterns

 These are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
-The basic form of object creation could result in design problems or in added complexity to the design.
+The basic form of object creation could result in design problems or added complexity to the design.
 Creational design patterns solve this problem by somehow controlling this object creation.

 ### Structural patterns